kindlycat/drf-lookup/README.md

 # Drf-lookup

 Drf-lookup helps you retrieve options for serializer fields and django-filter filters.
-It adds additional actions to the viewset, checks the `queryset` and `choices` attributes and returns valid values for the requested field/filter.
+It adds additional actions to the viewset, checks the ``queryset`` and ``choices`` attributes and returns valid values for the requested field/filter.
+This is useful when you are retrieving parameters asynchronously and don't need to create a view for each case.

 ## Install